lsst-dm/dm_dev_guide/tools/git_lfs.rst

    To clone and use this repository, you'll need Git Large File Storage (LFS).

    Our [Developer Guide](http://developer.lsst.io/en/latest/tools/git_lfs.html)
-   explains how to setup Git LFS for LSST development.
+   explains how to set up Git LFS for LSST development.

 .. _Homebrew: http://brew.sh